sakibshadman19/collaborative-based-recommendation-system/README.md

 <br/>

-By leveraging the power of collaborative filtering and nearest neighbor techniques, the BetterMart Collaborative-Based Recommendation System empowers users to discover new products that align with their preferences and provides a personalized shopping experience.
+By leveraging the power of collaborative filtering and nearest neighbor techniques, the BetterMart(an e-commerce website developed by me) Collaborative-Based Recommendation System empowers users to discover new products that align with their preferences and provides a personalized shopping experience.
 With accurate and relevant recommendations, BetterMart aims to enhance customer satisfaction, increase sales, and foster long-term customer loyalty.
 <br/>